erictt/computer-science-learning/stanford-machine-learning/week-10.md

         \end{aligned}\\]
 * Compared to batch gradient descent, this allows us to get through data in a much more efficient way.
 * Compared to stochastic gradient descent, we can vectorize the data to partially parallelize the computation(i.e. do 10 at once).
-* The relation with batch gradient descent and stochastic gradient descent.
-If **b = 1**, then it will be stochastic gradient descent, and if **b = m**, it will be batch gradient descent.
+* The relation with batch gradient descent and stochastic gradient descent are: If **b = 1**, then it will be stochastic gradient descent, and if **b = m**, it will be batch gradient descent.

 ### Stochastic Gradient Descent Convergence